 - If in a salon, we would recommend that you ensure everybody is keeping the minimum safety distance between you, other staff and clients during their time in the salon.
-This means maintaining a physical distance of at least 2 metres between an individual and other clients/workers, including in the reception area, the backwash and also at the work stations. - Please also respect these distances in break out / staff room areas. - If in someone's home or working from your home, we would recommend that you ensure that other household members, aside from your client, are keeping the minimum safety distance from you, during your time in their home.
-This means maintaining a physical distance of at least 2 metres. - Whether working in someone's home, your home or in a salon, try to restrict nonessential physical contact as much as possible.
+This means maintaining a physical distance of at least 2 metres (or 1m with risk mitigation where 2m is not viable in England only) between an individual and other clients/workers, including in the reception area, the backwash and also at the work stations. - Please also respect these distances in break out / staff room areas. - If in someone's home or working from your home, we would recommend that you ensure that other household members, aside from your client, are keeping the minimum safety distance from you, during your time in their home.
+This means maintaining a physical distance of at least 2 metres (or 1m with risk mitigation where 2m is not viable in England only) - Whether working in someone's home, your home or in a salon, try to restrict nonessential physical contact as much as possible.
 Avoid hand shaking, hugs and kisses. - Even though it's not easy whilst working on hair, try to adjust your body position to help ensure space / distance.